SunicYosen/Rotanimret/README.md

+# ROTANIMERT

 The project for infecting elf file and fork a key logger process.

+## ELFsrc

-ELFsrc  : the programs for infecting elf.
+The programs for infecting elf.

-		include:
-			infector.c:  	The program to infect the first virus. fullnelson.c:	The program to get root.
+1. infector.c: The program to infect the first virus.
+2. fullnelson.c: The program to get root.
-			fullnelson.h:	The interface for get root.
+3. fullnelson.h: The interface for get root.
-			Tools:			Some tools are used in the project.
+4. Tools: Some tools are used in the project.
-			virusBody:		The virus body what we want to insert to another elf.
+5. virusBody: The virus body what we want to insert to another elf.

+## getRoot

-getRoot : the programs for get root.
+The programs for get root.

-		include :
-			fullnelson.c：
-			fullnelson.h:
+1. fullnelson.c
+2. fullnelson.h

+## hideprocess

-hideprocess: hide process by share library.
+hide process by share library.

-		processhider.c:  the main program for hide process.
+1. processhider.c:  the main program for hide process.

-ProcessHider_Modules: hide process by LKM.
+2. ProcessHider_Modules: hide process by LKM.

-skeylogger	: programs for logging the input by keyboard.
+3. skeylogger: programs for logging the input by keyboard.

+## test

-test  		: Some test file for infecting.
+Some test file for infecting.

-There are some path in the virus, you should change it before you use:
+Attation: There are some path in the virus, you should change it before you use:

+## virusBody

-virusBody : the key logger file path.
+The key logger file path.

-skeylogger: the address for skeylogger.log and the target computer's IP.
+1. skeylogger: the address for skeylogger.log and the target computer's IP.